shaik1002/biggitlabbomb/doc/user/project/service_desk/configure.md

 1. GitLab offers two methods to transport emails from `mail_room` to the GitLab application.
 You can configure the `delivery_method` for each email setting individually:
-   1. Recommended: `webhook` (default in GitLab 15.3 and later) sends the email payload with an API POST request to your GitLab application.
+   1. Recommended: `webhook` (default in GitLab 15.3 and later) sends the email payload via an API POST request to your GitLab application.
 It uses a shared token to authenticate.
 If you choose this method, make sure the `mail_room` process can access the API endpoint and distribute the shared token across all application nodes.